Bonn93/atlassian-kubernetes/README.md

 This repo is to show a general idea on how to deploy the entire Atlassian stack on Kubernetes.

-Support for [Data Center Versions](https://www.atlassian.com/enterprise/data-center) is in progress.
-[Jira Data Center](https://www.atlassian.com/enterprise/data-center/jira) & [Jira Service Desk DC](https://www.atlassian.com/software/jira/service-desk/enterprise/data-center) is now managed via a statefulset.
-Check it out!
+Support for [Data Center Versions] is in progess.
+Jira Software and Service Desk are now deployable and scalable StatefulSets.

 This is not a Production Ready Service.
 You will need to build your own deployments and use the correct resources.
 * NFSv4 can be problematic with Git workloads, with correct tuning for each workload, this can be a viable option, though NFSv3 is recommended via HostPaths for performance environments!
 Please keep this in mind for Bitbucket and Bamboo deploys.
-* Upgrades are untested.
-Jira does support ZDU though
+* You need to carefully manage upgrades using ZDU

 # Atlassian Software
 More details on this software can be found [here](https://www.atlassian.com/enterprise/data-center) and Trial and Eval licences can be generated [here](https://my.atlassian.com)